 Consumers have transformed into “prosumers”: they select offers that fit their requirements well, they opt for products or services that seem to have been designed for them, in addition to designing them whenever possible, and finally, even customising them when required.

 They demand tailor-made solutions and a personalised customer experience.
-In order to tackle this new phenomenon, brands are required to start conversing with their customers so that they feel unique and recognized in the dialogue that links them to the brand.
+To tackle this new phenomenon, brands are required to start conversing with their customers so that they feel unique and recognized in the dialogue that links them to the brand.

 Hyper-personalisation and hyper-contextualisation to re-engage with customers

 Hyper-personalisation is also about adapting a product, service or experience to a specific customer context: in other words, hyper-contextualisation is an integral part of hyper-personalisation.
-As a matter of fact, customers are constantly changing; they are never in the same mood, their consumption patterns can vary significantly depending on the time of day or even the place.
+Customers are constantly changing; they are never in the same mood, and their consumption patterns can vary significantly depending on the time of day or even the place.

 Thus, a customer may swing between one segment and another within the same day!
-Consequently, hyper-personalisation is also about adapting your customer relationship in real time, in terms of the offers provided and the overall customer experience.
+Consequently, hyper-personalisation, of which there are many distinctions between vendors, is also about adapting your customer relationship in real-time, in terms of the offers provided and the overall customer experience.

-Personalised marketing, a priority for 90% of the professionals
+Personalised marketing, is a priority for 90% of the professionals

-These changes in customer behavior have made traditional segmentation techniques redundant.
+These changes in customer behaviour have made traditional segmentation techniques redundant.
 Marketing and Communication teams have come to realise that analysing customer needs and expectations now has to happen at an individual level.
-To do this, it is necessary to take into account the specific usage habits of each customer and to constantly adapt to their context in real time.
+To do this, it is necessary to take into account the specific usage habits of each customer and to constantly adapt to their context in real-time.

-Considering how important it is to deliver a customised experience to stay ahead of the game, 9 out of 10 professionals believe that generative ai personalised marketing represents the future.
-And at first glance, it can be said that there is no dearth of technologies techies covet out there…
+Considering how important it is to deliver a customised experience to stay ahead of the game, 9 out of 10 professionals believe that generative AI personalised marketing represents the future.
+At first glance, it can be said that there is no dearth of technologies techies covet out there…

 Leveraging Big Data, algorithms and predictive models for direct targeting It has always been necessary to leverage a huge amount of high-quality and relevant data to build proper segmentation.
-However, when it comes to hyper-personalisation, the volume of data has to be significantly higher, more detailed and more diverse: in fact, it is Big Data that has made hyper- personalisation possible.
-Predictive personalisation software (PPS) ranks among these, offering enormous ROI via personalisation of product selection for each consumers, generating the highest level of ROI from any marketing solution.
+However, when it comes to hyper-personalisation, the volume of data has to be significantly higher, more detailed and more diverse: in fact, it is Big Data that has made hyper-personalisation possible.
+Hyper- personalisation software ranks among these, offering enormous ROI via hyper-personalisation of product selection for each consumer, generating the highest level of ROI from any marketing solution.

 The variety and diversity of data processed allows companies to integrate new data into their analysis, which was previously very difficult to exploit and interpret from a marketing standpoint.
 The analysis of unstructured data, such as free-text or videos, also enables them to take more qualitative data into account, which is required to carry out behavioural and psychographic analysis at an individual level.